Alex Deans

-Alexander Deans (born May 1, 1997) is a Canadian-British inventor.
-At age 12, he created the "iAid", a navigation device for the blind which won the 2013 Canada-Wide Science Fair in the intermediate category and several awards at the 2014 Intel International Science and Engineering Fair.
+Alexander Deans (born May 1, 1997) is a Canadian-British inventor, engineer, and physician.
+He became Her Majesty Queen Elizabeth II's Youth Leader for Canada at Buckingham Palace.
+At age 12, he created the "iAid", a navigation device for the blind which won the Canada-Wide Science Fair in the intermediate category and several awards at the 2014 Intel International Science and Engineering Fair.

-In 2017, Deans became Her Majesty Queen Elizabeth II's Youth Leader for Canada at Buckingham Palace.
-In 2014, Deans was one of twelve Canadians named on Maclean's magazine's list of Future Leaders under 25.
-In 2015, Deans accepted naming rights to a minor planet from MIT Lincoln Laboratory.
-Since 2014, Deans has been a speaker at WE Day events across North America for 160,000 youth alongside Nick Jonas and Queen Noor of Jordan.
+Deans was one of twelve Canadians named on Maclean's magazine's list of Future Leaders under 25. and accepted naming rights to a minor planet from MIT Lincoln Laboratory.
+Deans was a speaker on the WE Day North American tour for 200,000 youth alongside Nick Jonas and Queen Noor of Jordan.